 Gogoboi’s Weibo account, with 9,5 million followers, likely brings $15,000 per post, with around 10 collaborations per month, netting another $1.8 million per year of revenue from Weibo advertising.

-Another good example of a successful Chinese Influencer can be fashion blogger Tao Liang (Mr. Bag) who set two selling records during the last two years.
+Another good example of a successful Chinese Influencer can be fashion blogger Tao Liang (Mr. Bag) who set two sales records during the last two years.

 CAN A WESTERNER BECOME AN INFLUENCER IN CHINA?